Hijra Farsi: Nouns

-Many of these words are completely dissimilar to any of the locally spoken languages, but the pluralization strategies remain identical to those of Urdu, i.e. nouns ending in what is transcribed here as -i are made plural by adding -an (/-i/ becomes /-ijɑ̃/), and nouns ending in -a replace the ending with plural suffix -e (/-ɑ/ becomes /-e/).
+Many of these words are completely dissimilar to any of the locally spoken languages, but the pluralization strategies remain identical, i.e. nouns ending in what is transcribed here as -i are made plural by adding -an (/-i/ becomes /-ijã/), and nouns ending in -a replace the ending with plural suffix -e (/-a/ becomes /-e/).

 Verbs

 Awan & Sheeraz also give examples of verbs:

 These verbs are given with the -na infinitival suffix, but that is only representative of the Rawalpindi variety: Awan and Sheeraz report that -anɽ endings are found specifically in the Dera Ghazi Khan variety, attributing it to the fact that Saraiki is more widely spoken there.
-Another such example is given with the feminine singular habitual form of the verb meaning "to do/make": whereas in Rawalpindi kerdi is used, demonstrating greater influence from Punjabi kerdi, Dera Ghazi Khan Hijra Farsi uses krendi, which resembles the Saraiki krendi.
+Another such example is given with the feminine singular habitual form of the verb meaning "to do/make": whereas in Rawalpindi kerdi is used, demonstrating greater influence from Punjabi kardi, Dera Ghazi Khan Hijra Farsi uses krendi, which resembles the Saraiki kareyndi.